Service Directory

 • safe

-• properly used and accounted for.
+• used properly and accounted for.

 Understanding finances

-• Budget: Sets out what income you hope to receive and how you plan to spend the charity’s money typically over a year.
+• Budget: Sets out what income you hope to receive and how you plan to spend the charity’s money, typically over a year.

-• Cashflow: The combination of the balance sheet, budget and management accounts allows trustees to make sure the charity can meet its financial commitments and avoid insolvency.
-By monitoring ‘cashflow’ trustees can see how much money will be needed.
+• Cash flow: The combination of the balance sheet, budget and management accounts allows trustees to make sure the charity can meet its financial commitments and avoid insolvency.
+By monitoring cash flow trustees can see how much money will be needed.

-This page was last reviewed for accuracy on 29 April 2022
+This page was last reviewed for accuracy on 04 October 2024

 Back to top